 If you decide to invest 250 points, how many points will you receive?

-If the project fails, I will receive:
+If the project fails, I will receive: Please select one answer only: 0 point 250 points 875 points

-0 point

-If the project succeeds, I will receive:
+If the project succeeds, I will receive: Please select one answer only: 0 point 250 points 875 points

-0 point

-500 points are worth €2.50.
+Test answers: 500 points are worth €2.50.

 If you invest 250 points and the project fails, you will receive 0 point.
 If the project succeeds, you will receive 875 points.

+Decision You are now able to make a decision for Part 1.
 You can click on "Previous" to read the explanations again.
+Remember: 200 points = ≤ 1

 How much do you wish to invest?
 The total must be 500 points.
 How many points do you wish to invest?
 How many points do you wish to keep?

 How many points do you think the other survey participants will invest on average?
 Your answer must be 1,000 at the most.
 Enter an integer only in this field.